unsorted-repos/PublicCodeLibrary/VBA/Google Davdroid calendar app sync/Readme.md

 Possible improvements:

+0. Automating the downloading the source of webpage https://calendar.google.com/calendar/r?pli=1 from VBA (without entering your login data in Excel.)

-0. Automate pressing the "+"-symbol in Davdroid through keyboard commands from PC using AHK.
+1. Automate pressing the "+"-symbol in Davdroid through keyboard commands from PC using AHK.

 Or:

-1. Finding the settings file of Davdroid
+2. Finding the settings file of Davdroid
-1.1 Finding in that file, the storage location of the calendar base url, user name, password and calendar name.
+2.1 Finding in that file, the storage location of the calendar base url, user name, password and calendar name.
-1.2 Simply writing that file directly from Excel.
+2.2 Simply writing that file directly from Excel.
-1.3 Automatically transferring that file to the right location on your phone.
+2.3 Automatically transferring that file to the right location on your phone.
 (E.g. Through mega or ftp).